hpe-dev-incubator/hpe-dev-portal/content/blog/lift-and-transform-apps-with-hpe-csi-driver-for-kubernetes.md

 /dev/sda         64G  1.2G   63G   2% /var
 ```

-If this is not the case, migrate the data within the VM to a new blank disk.
+In the output we can clearly see that the filesystem of interest resides on a disk device without a volume manager or a partitioning scheme.
+If this is not the case, the data needs to migrate within the VM to a new blank disk.

 Once the disk(s) have been migrated over the HPE Nimble Storage array, each individual virtual disk is represented as a standalone volume along with the VM's metadata volumes.